Sirrah91/HMI_to_SP/v1.0/README.md

    # Prepare the data from FITS files
    data = prepare_hmi_data(**hmi_fits)

-   # Load the used models
+   # Select the used models
    model_names = load_base_models("base_models.conf")

    # Make predictions on the data